bonejah/angular/README.md

-# This repository contains projects usign Angular
+# This repository contains projects using Angular